collabro2017/sky-shepherd-tag-ui/README.md

 To run using Android Studio:

 - Open the `android` directory with Android Studio.
 Run on a device or in the simulator as usual.

+## Style

+This project uses [prettier](https://prettier.io/) for code formatting.
+We use the default prettier rules, with the addition of "--no-semi" for no semicolons.
+To see any code that needs formatting:

+    yarn run prettier

+To make the formatting changes:

+    yarn run prettier --write

+To make prettier run in a pre-commit hook:

+    cd .git/hooks
+    ln -s -f pre-commit ../../.hooks/pre-commit.sh

+Now, if you commit code whose style doesn't match, the file will be prettified.
+You can update your commit with the formatting changes:

+    git add pretty-file.js
+    git commit --amend